DeepMIALab/AI-FFPE/README.md

 ### Training and Test

 - The slide identity numbers which were used in train, validation and test sets are given as .txt files in [docs/](https://github.com/DeepMIALab/AI-FFPE/tree/main/docs) for both Brain and Lung dataset.
-To replicate the results, you may download [GBM](https://portal.gdc.cancer.gov/projects/TCGA-GBM), [LGG](https://portal.gdc.cancer.gov/projects/TCGA-LGG), [LUAD](https://portal.gdc.cancer.gov/projects/TCGA-LUAD) and [LUSC](https://portal.gdc.cancer.gov/projects/TCGA-LUSC) projects from TCGA Data Portal and create a subset using these .txt files.
+To replicate the results, you may download [GBM](https://portal.gdc.cancer.gov/projects/TCGA-GBM) and [LGG](https://portal.gdc.cancer.gov/projects/TCGA-LGG) projects for Brain, [LUAD](https://portal.gdc.cancer.gov/projects/TCGA-LUAD) and [LUSC](https://portal.gdc.cancer.gov/projects/TCGA-LUSC) projects for Lung from TCGA Data Portal and create a subset using these .txt files.
 - To extract the patches from WSIs and create PNG files, please follow the instructions given in [AI-FFPE/Data_preprocess](https://github.com/DeepMIALab/AI-FFPE/tree/main/Data_preprocess) section.

 The data used for training are expected to be organized as follows: